ErpNetDocs/dev/building-apps/auth/samples/spa-access-token-auth-code.md

     window.location = url;
 });
 ```
-Just set-up the necessary arguments for the authroize endpoint and initiate a redirect.
-The Identity Server will take care of everything else, i.e.,
+Just set-up the necessary arguments for the authroize endpoint and initiate a redirect. @@name Identity will take care of everything else, i.e.,
 1. Will navigate to the @@erpnet login page.
 2. After successful user login, will redirect to your `config.redirect_uri`.